Paying Attention to Astronomical Transients: Introducing the Time-series Transformer for Photometric Classification: Results

 \section{Results}

 We apply our time-series transformer architecture to the problem of photometric classification of astronomical transients.
-As noted in Section~\ref{section:intro} typical astronomical data that are available for training a photometric classifier are highly imbalanced, with a large number of spectroscopically confirmed Supernova Type Ia compared to other classes, and non-representative, since observations are biased towards lower redshift objects.
+As noted in Section~\ref{section:intro} typical astronomical data that are available for training a photometric classifier are highly imbalanced, with a large number of spectroscopically confirmed SNIa compared to other classes, and non-representative, since observations are biased towards lower redshift objects.
 Consequently, the training data are non-representative of the test data.
 For robust and accurate classification, training datasets should be representative of the test data.
 Works by \citet{boone2019avocado} and \citet{revsbech2018staccato} present techniques that help address this problem of non-representativity, transforming the training data to be more representative of the true test data through data augmentation.
 This process is involved and can be decoupled from the design of architecture of the classifier.
 Therefore in this current article, as a first step we consider training data that is representative in redshift but imbalanced.
-In future work we will consider the combination of \texttt{t2} with augmentation techniques to address the representativity problem.
+In future work we will consider the combination of \texttt{t2} with augmentation techniques described above or other recent methods such as those described in~\citet{burhanudin2021light} that use focal loss function with a recurrent neural network to address the representativity problem.